RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 If a field modifier precedes an expression in parentheses, it applies only to the expression inside the parentheses.
 The expression should be valid for the specified field, otherwise it is skipped.

 To create complex filtering on several fields, you can combine multiple modifiers.
-For example, if you have an index of car models, with a vehicle class, country of origin. and engine type, you can search for SUVs made in Korea with hybrid or diesel engines using the following query:
+For example, if you have an index of car models, with a vehicle class, country of origin, and engine type, you can search for SUVs made in Korea with hybrid or diesel engines using the following query:

 ```
 FT.SEARCH cars "@country:korea @engine:(diesel|hybrid) @class:suv"